enk21/github-actions-example-cli/README.md

     - The `yq` command is used to extract the GVC name from the `/cpln/cpln-gvc.yaml` file.
 It is used by the `--gvc` flag when executing the `cpln apply` command for the `cpln-workload.yaml` file.

 3. Review the two files in the `/cpln` directory:
     - The `cpln-gvc.yaml` file defines the GVC to be created/updated.
+Update the GVC name.
     - The `cpln-workload.yaml` file defines the workload to be created/updated.
+Update the workload name.

 ## Running Example Application